 The Newton's second law calculator is a perfect tool that helps you understand the second law of motion due to Isaac Newton.
-Have you ever wondered what is Newton's second law of motion or how to calculate a force acting on an object?
-The following short article comprises all the answers.
+Have you ever wondered what Newton's second law of motion is or how to calculate a force acting on an object?
+The following short article has all the answers.

-Issac Newton was an English mathematician, physicist, and astronomer who is mostly known for his law of universal gravitation.
-Legend says that Newton sat under an apple tree when suddenly an apple felt on his head made him realize that the fall of bodies to Earth and the movement of celestial bodies, is caused by the same force — gravity.
+Isaac Newton was an English mathematician, physicist, and astronomer who is mostly known for his law of universal gravitation.
+Legend says that Newton sat under an apple tree when suddenly an apple fell on his head, making him realize that the fall of bodies to Earth and the movement of celestial bodies are caused by the same force — gravity.

-Newton laid also the foundation for the classical mechanics with his three laws of motion which describe the resulting movement of the object under the forces acting upon it:
+Newton also laid the foundation for classical mechanics with his three laws of motion, which describe the resulting movement of the object under the forces acting upon it:

-- The second law of motion - this is what our Newton's second law calculator is about.
-For example, this law explains how to calculate force knowing the acceleration of the body.
+The second law of motion — which our Newton's second law calculator is about — explains how to calculate force by knowing the body's acceleration; and

-- The third law of motion — when one body exerts a force on a second body, the second body exerts a force, that is equal in magnitude and opposite in direction, on the first body (to every action there is always opposed an equal reaction).
+The third law of motion — when one body exerts a force on a second body, the second body exerts a force that is equal in magnitude and opposite in direction on the first body (to every action, there is always an opposite and equal reaction).